 Our nurses are leading and building a nationally-recognized Providence palliative care program available to every patient who needs it, wherever they are.
 Active nursing research programs are in place in many of our ministries and regions, in pursuit of scientific evidence to support better patient care outcomes

-Unique to our system, Providence nurses can advance their nursing education by participating in an innovative, distance-based RN-to-bachelor of science in nursing program offered through the University of Great Falls, our Providence-sponsored university.
+Unique to our system, Providence nurses can advance their nursing education by participating in an innovative, distance-based RN-to-bachelor of science in nursing program offered through the University of Providence, our Providence-sponsored university.

 Our nurses live the Providence mission in service to their communities and through international outreach, contributing their knowledge, time and skill in many countries around the world.
 This past year, Providence has forged a deep and sustaining partnership with nurses and nurse leaders in Guatemala to improve the health of the country itself.